alphagov/gds_metrics_dropwizard/README.md

 ## How to build your project

-To use GDS metrics you must:

-1. Run the following [Gradle][] command to build your project:

-    `./gradlew build`

-2. Publish to a [Maven][] local repository, by running:

-    `gradle publishToMavenLocal`

-3. Add the GDS metrics library to where your project is stored by adding:
+1. Add the GDS metrics library to where your project is stored by adding:

     Maven
     ```